tuantruong2206/myowncoin/doc/init.md

 NOTE: This approach is intended for those wanting to run bitcoind as the current user.
-You will need to modify org.bitcoin.bitcoind.plist if you intend to use it as a Launch Daemon with a dedicated bitcoin user.
+You will need to modify org.bitcoin.bitcoind.plist if you intend to use it as a Launch Daemon with a dedicated Nilabit user.

 5. Auto-respawn
 -----------------------------------